- The Therapy: ISTDP

 Cancelations and Lateness

 For patients who arrive late, I still charge my full fee.
-In terms of insurance, in some cases of significant delay, I can only bill for a shorter appointment, resulting in lower reimbursement.
+In some cases of significant delay, I can only bill insurance for a shorter appointment, resulting in lower reimbursement.
 If the reimbursement is coming to me, I bill the patient for the difference between what the insurance pays for the shorter appointment and what they would have paid for the full-length appointment.

 Intake and Other Forms

-New patients can fill out intake forms through my secure patient web portal.
-If you wish to do so, please provide me with your email address and I will have the portal email instructions to you.
-Filling out the forms, whether on paper or on line, is not a guarantee that we will do therapy together.
-That is a decision that we make at the end of an initial evaluation (“trial therapy”) session.
+New patients generally fill out intake forms through my EHR system.
+Filling out the forms is not a guarantee that we will do therapy together.
+That is a decision that we will make at the end of an initial evaluation (“trial therapy”) session.